Updated: Jun 9

 Create an about field student intro letter for admin, families, and students.
 Meet the student teacher letter episode here.

-Go beyond requirements for the course and invest in your learning
+Go beyond the requirements for the course and invest in your learning.

 How can I showcase my field in my digital portfolio?

-Brief description about your placement (grade, school, etc.)
+Brief description of your placement (grade, school, etc.)

-Lesson plans that are embedded in the page along with reflection pieces!
+Embed lesson plans on the page along with reflection pieces!

 Pictures of you teaching (just ask your co-op to snap a quick pic while you teach)